superfeedr/documentation/schema.md

 <tr>
   <td>velocity</td>
   <td></td>
-  <td>The number of updates in the previous maintenance cycle (between 24 and 48 hours).
+  <td>The number of updates during a maintenance cycle (between 24 and 48 hours).
 More than the absolute number, the magnitude matters. </td>
 </tr>

 <tr>